 Saudi, U.S. officials call for extending UN arms embargo on Iran

-Saudi and U.S. officials on Monday urged the international community to extend a U.N. arms embargo on Iran, saying that letting the ban expire would allow Tehran to further arm its proxies and destabilise the region.
-The 13-year-old arms curbs on Iran are due to expire in October under the terms of Tehran's 2015 nuclear deal with world powers.
-Russia and China have signalled they oppose extending the embargo.
-Both wield vetoes on the U.N.
-Security Council, which will decide the matter.
+Saudi and U.S. officials on Monday urged the global community to extend a U.N. arms embargo on Iran, saying that failing to do so would allow Tehran to further arm its proxies and destabilise the Middle East.
+The arms curbs on Iran are due to expire in October under the terms of Tehran's 2015 nuclear deal with world powers.
+The U.N.
+Security Council will decide on the matter and veto-powers Russia and China have signalled they oppose reimposing the ban.

 - READ MORE ON: